-- (a) Auditing any aspect of either Party's compliance with the clauses of any funding agreement for this OA and/or any elements of either Party's financial administration of such funding agreement. - (b) Evaluating any agreed elements of the process steps and activities which contribute to the delivery of the agreed outputs for the specific activities for an operational agreement (those activities directed and agreed under relevant schedules including Schedule I: Readiness work and work plans; Schedule J: Training and education; Schedule L: Market access recovery); Schedule M: Response strategy and related plans. - 4.9.3 Audit arrangements
+- (a) Auditing any aspect of either Party's compliance with the clauses of any funding agreement for this OA and/or any elements of either Party's financial administration of such funding agreement. - (b) Evaluating any agreed elements of the process steps and activities which contribute to the delivery of the agreed outputs for the specific activities for an operational agreement (those activities directed and agreed under relevant schedules including Schedule I: Readiness work and work plans; Schedule J: Training and education; Schedule L: Market access recovery); Schedule M: Response strategy and related plans.

+4.8.3 Audit arrangements

-The audit and Terms of Reference will be agreed in writing between the Parties and attached as Schedule E to this OA.
+The audit scope and timing will be agreed in writing between the Parties.

-4.10 Review and reporting
+4.9 Review and reporting

 This section can be used for clauses relevant to reporting on this OA, and actions to improve the effective and efficient delivery of OA outcomes.

-Response reporting of an unwanted organism incursion and performance of the response will be undertaken in accordance with National Biosecurity Response System processes and procedures and are not subject to OA
+Response reporting of an unwanted organism incursion and performance of the response will be undertaken in accordance with National Biosecurity Response System processes and procedures and are not subject to OA review and reporting activities.

-4.10.1 Reports
+4.9.1 Reports

 Parties to this OA will review activities at least annually and produce an annual report, which will include any recommendations relevant to the effective and efficient delivery of OA outcomes.
-A summary of this report will be provided to stakeholders.
+A summary of this report will be provided as a public document.
 Activity reporting under this OA is detailed in Schedule F.

-4.10.2 Continual improvements
+4.9.2 Continual improvements